Before the Impact

-Before the Impact, or simply BTI, is a professional wrestling streaming television produced by the American promotion Impact Wrestling that premiered on February 16, 2021 on AXS TV in the United States, owned by parent company Anthem Sports & Entertainment.
-The show currently airs on Impact's streaming service, Impact Plus, as well as the promotion's YouTube channel and Facebook page.
+Before the Impact, or simply BTI, is a professional wrestling streaming television program produced by the American promotion Total Nonstop Action Wrestling (TNA; then known as Impact Wrestling) that premiered on February 16, 2021, on AXS TV in the United States, owned by parent company Anthem Sports & Entertainment.
+The show would also be made available on TNA+, as well as the promotion's YouTube channel and Facebook page.

-BTI is a pre-show airing before the weekly broadcast of the promotion's flagship show, Impact!, that features recaps, previews, and an exclusive match.
+BTI is a pre-show airing before the weekly broadcast of the flagship show, Impact!, that features recaps, previews, and an exclusive match.

+The show's final episode aired on October 19, 2023.
+In 2024, it was replaced by a revival of TNA Xplosion.

 History

 On February 10, 2021, Impact Wrestling announced the launch of a new program called Before the Impact, which will lead into the weekly Impact! broadcast.
 Josh Mathews serves as both senior producer and co-host, alongside Impact interviewer Gia Miller, and, previously, Nashville sportscaster Jon Burton.
 BTI features previews of upcoming matches, interviews with the Impact roster, behind-the-scenes access, and an exclusive match.
 Insider George Iceman hosts a segment called “Iceman’s Intel”, which features news relating to the upcoming Impact episode.

 The first BTI match featured Decay (Black Taurus and Crazzy Steve) (accompanied by Rosemary) facing XXXL (Acey Romero and Larry D).
-BTI would first crossover with Impact! on their June 3 episodes, when Josh Alexander faced T. J. Perkins for the X Division Championship in Impact Wrestling's first-ever 60-minute Iron man match.
+BTI would first crossover with Impact! on their June 3 episodes, when Josh Alexander faced T. J. Perkins for the X Division Championship in a 60-minute Iron man match.
 The match began on BTI and concluded in the opening minutes of Impact!.